-The Barclaycard Arrival Plus® World Elite Mastercard® gets you 2x miles on all purchases, plus a 40,000-mile bonus if you spend $3,000 in the first 90 days of opening your account — which Barclays notes is equivalent to a $400 statement credit.
-The Barclaycard Arrival Plus® World Elite Mastercard® also includes a 5% redemption bonus.
+The Barclaycard Arrival® Plus World Elite Mastercard® gets you 2x miles on all purchases, plus a 60,000-mile bonus if you spend $5,000 in the first 90 days of opening your account and pay the annual fee.
+The Barclaycard Arrival® Plus World Elite Mastercard® also includes a 5% redemption bonus.

-One thing to note: The Barclaycard Arrival Plus® World Elite Mastercard® comes with an $89 annual fee, although this fee is waived during the first year the account is open.
+One thing to note: The Barclaycard Arrival® Plus World Elite Mastercard® comes with an $89 annual fee.

 Best for Cash Back Rewards

 The Citi® Double Cash Card is exactly what the name implies.
 You get 1% cash back on every purchase, plus an extra 1% cash back when you pay that purchase off.
 That adds up to double cash!